 How the Juno instant fridge works

-You can also simply pour the drink into a closed container and put it in the Juno.
+You can also simply pour the drink into a closed container and place it in the Juno.
 There is also a thermos-like container that is sold separately, built to fit the device.
 The space is large enough for a large bottle of champagne and high enough to fit three cans vertically, one on top of the other.

 The thing that cools the most?
 Prices